CodecoolGlobal/tech-interview-workbook-rooland98/docs/module_progbasics.md

 #### What is the purpose of a list (array in some programming languages) data structure?
 Name some methods of it!

-    A list in python is a data  structure that is mutable/changeable,its an ordered sequence of elements.Lists are useful when u want to work with more values , they  let you work with more items at once, allows you to perform methods at once on multiple values, it keeps data together. append()	Adds an element at the end of the list
+    A list in python is a data structure that is an ordered sequence of elements.Lists are muteable and are useful when u want to work with more values , they let you work with more items at once, allows you to perform methods at once on multiple values, it keeps data together. append()	Adds an element at the end of the list
         - clear()	Removes all the elements from the list
         - copy()	Returns a copy of the list